Annachang828/Annachang828/README.md

-# Hello, I am Tsaichun Chang. 👋
+# Hello, I am Tsaichun(Anna) Chang. 👋

-- 🎓 I am Algonquin College Computer Programming student! (👉 Co-op term 2).
+- 🎓 I am Algonquin College Computer Programming student!
 Expected May 2025.
 - 🔭 I’m interested in using code to solve problems logically.❤️
-- 🌱 I’m currently learning about Agile with Jira, and software Testing methods.
+- 🌱 I’m currently learning about Python.
-- 👯 I’m looking to collaborate on projects to continue learning about programming (In love with back-end and data science! 💻).
 - 📫 How to reach me: chan0558@algonquinlive.com
 - ⚡ Fun fact: I love working out and lifting the weight more than myself.